TILER DERBY

 Here are some of the more common types of tiles with more information on our types of tiles page.

 Ceramic tiles are one of the most common types of tiles used in the UK.
-They are versatile, affordable, and available in a wide range of colours followed by
+They are versatile, affordable, and available in a wide range of colours followed by Porcelain tiles.

 Natural stone tiles, include marble, granite, slate, and limestone, with each type of stone having their own unique characteristics, for handling and installation.
 Quarry tiles are unglazed and made from natural clay.

 Mosaic tiles are small pieces of glass, ceramic, or stone typically pre connected to form a larger tile to speed up installation.
 Terrazzo tiles are made from a composite material, including chips of marble, quartz, or glass, set in a binder.
-They are known for their durability and unique aesthetic.
+They are known for their durability and unique aesthetics.

 Firstly, it is important to look for a tiler with experience and expertise in the specific type of tiling work you require and ensure they appropriate insurance.